 Domiciled in the DC office, Alan Whitehurst is praised by a client as “a strategic thinker [who] possesses [an] outstanding blend of poised advocacy, technical skills, and tactical judgment.
 He is a strong advocate in IP litigation and is achievement oriented.”

 A litigation boutique with a plaintiff-side ethos, Reid Collins & Tsai has crafted itself as a maverick in the world of trial litigation.
-The firm has strategically expanded from its Texas roots to include posts in the New York, District of Columbia, and Delaware markets.
+The firm has strategically expanded from its Texas roots to include posts in the New York, Delaware and District of Columbia markets.
 The firm's calculated five-office footprint has amassed national recognition, notably for its high-stakes commercial and bankruptcy litigation.
 An appreciative client testifies, “Reid Collins represented me in my capacity as a Trustee for a post-confirmation bankruptcy trust where they pursued recovery of significant avoidable transfers.”

-Eric Madden enjoys a rising profile on the strength of his bankruptcy and commercial work.
+enjoys a rising profile on the strength of his bankruptcy and commercial work, burnishing his credentials further with a “Bankruptcy Litigator of the Year” win at the Benchmark awards gala in March 2025.
 Madden represents the successor to Insys Therapeutics, Insys Liquidation Trust, formed after the company’s illegal off-label marketing scheme led it to bankruptcy due to a series of criminal proceedings, class actions and civil cases that resulted in racketeering charges against executives and a $225 million fine to settle other investigations.
 Madden served as lead counsel in the company’s investigation and prosecution of claims against former executives and related professionals.
-He successfully negotiated a $175 million settlement with the company’s outside directors – among other favorable settlements.
+He successfully negotiated a $175 million settlement with the company’s outside directors – among other favorable settlements and judgments.
 “Eric Madden is a very strategic thinker and extremely thorough,” extols a client.
 “He has consistently demonstrated his strong analytical, creative, communication and negotiating skills in the cases where I’ve had the opportunity to work with him.”

-Lisa Tsai led a matter on which she filed suit on behalf of a partner and co-founder of private-equity entity Emerald Lake Capital Management against several individuals who are alleged to have engaged in a bad-faith scheme to confiscate the client’s valuable partnership interest and carried interest grants, and attempting to conceal this by making false and defamatory statements to Emerald Lake investors.
-The client seeks no less than $40 million in compensatory damages.
+Managing partner and co-founder Lisa Tsai led a matter on which she filed suit on behalf of a partner and co-founder of private-equity entity Emerald Lake Capital Management against several individuals who are alleged to have engaged in a bad-faith scheme to confiscate the client’s valuable partnership interest and carried interest grants, and attempting to conceal this by making false and defamatory statements to Emerald Lake investors.
+The client sought no less than $40 million in compensatory damages.
+A client weighs in with glowing commentary on Tsai's behalf: "If you are a plaintiff with a complex business dispute and significant value on the line, you need Lisa Tsai in your corner.
+Tsai is battle tested and one of the most skilled professionals I have ever worked with.
+She will literally run circles around big law teams three times her size.
+She is the kind of person who can quickly diligence a complex case, file it, take it through trial, and stand up a massive verdict against a well-resourced opponent."

 Reynolds Frizzell is one of Houston’s many litigation boutiques and one that has etched itself a prized position in that particular market, with peers and clients offering their praise on the firm’s behalf.
 “They are one of my top go-to litigation counsel, particularly in the oil and gas industry that I operate within,” testifies one client.
 Indeed, the firm’s calling card is heavy with energy-related matters, in keeping with Houston’s primary economic driver.
 However, Reynolds Frizzell partners have been called into service for matters ranging from professional malpractice matters to commercial matters involving avocados.